Atta Halilintar: YouTube

 While busy with his family business, he launched his official YouTube account in 2016 and became popular in Indonesia in a matter of years.
 He became the first YouTuber from South East Asia to cross 10 million subscribers as of February 2019.
 In August 2019, his YouTube account was reported to have achieved 18.5 million subscribers.
-He also became the eighth highest earning YouTuber in the world with a net worth of £1.37 million as of August 2019.
+He also became the eighth-highest-earning YouTuber in the world, with a net worth of £1.37 million as of August 2019.

-In November 2019, he became the first Indonesian YouTuber ever to surpass the milestone of 20 million subscribers achievement that was mentioned and recognized as part of YouTube Rewind's 2019 edition.
+In November 2019, he became the first Indonesian YouTuber to surpass the milestone of 20 million subscribers, an achievement that was mentioned and recognized as part of YouTube Rewind's 2019 edition.
 Beyond Indonesia, he also currently has the highest number of subscribers in the ASEAN region.

 Businesses

-He owns multiple business ventures, mostly under his AHHA brand including the AHHA Hijab brands.
+He owns multiple business ventures, mostly under his AHHA brand, including the AHHA Hijab brands.

 Sports

-His most famous ventures are the ones related to sport club ownership.
-Atta Halilintar is one of the owner of Liga 2 side, FC Bekasi City.
+His most famous ventures are those related to sport club ownership.
+Atta Halilintar is one of the owners of Liga 2 side, FC Bekasi City.
 He is also the owner of Indonesia Pro Futsal League side, Pendekar United.
 Pendekar also has its esports division, named Pendekar Esport, which were co-owned by Atta Halilintar along with his brother, Thariq Halilintar, and Jabin Sufianto.

-In a virtual press conference on 14 June 2021, Atta Halilintar and PStore's Putra Siregar, have acquired PSG (Putra Safin Group) Pati, an Indonesian football club at the time competed in Liga 2, from its owner, Saiful Arifin.
-They renamed the club to AHHA PS Pati.
-Atta Halilintar and Putra Siregar became co-chairman of the newly acquired club.
+In a virtual press conference on 14 June 2021, Atta Halilintar and PStore's Putra Siregar acquired PSG (Putra Safin Group) Pati, an Indonesian football club which at the time competed in Liga 2, from its owner, Saiful Arifin.
+They renamed the club AHHA PS Pati.
+Atta Halilintar and Putra Siregar became co-chairmen of the newly acquired club.
 In its first season, the club endured a difficult season in which they barely avoided relegation.
 Before the start of the 2022–23 season, the club relocated to Bekasi and changed its name to Bekasi FC.
-The club were forced to change its name again to FC Bekasi City due to a dispute over intellectual property rights to the name 'Bekasi FC'.
-After 2022–23 Liga 2 was abandoned, Atta Halilintar said in an interview that he had given up over football and instead pivoted his attention over to futsal.
+The club was forced to change its name again to FC Bekasi City, due to a dispute over intellectual property rights to the name 'Bekasi FC'.
+After 2022–23 Liga 2 was abandoned, Atta Halilintar said in an interview that he had given up football and instead pivoted his attention over to futsal.

 A few weeks before the start of the 2021–22 Indonesia Pro Futsal League, Atta Halilintar acquired PFL side Young Rior Luwu Utara, moved its base to Jakarta, and changed its name to Pendekar United.
-On the club's launching, his name was also included in the player list, something that occurred again the very next season.
-Atta Halilintar made headlines around the futsal world by signing the sixth time winner of the best futsal player in the world award and FIFA Futsal World Cup winner, Ricardinho, for the second half of the season with an option of another season's extension.
-During the 2022–23 Indonesia Pro Futsal League season, Atta Halilintar made his debut for Pendekar on 16 July 2023 in a match against Sadakata United which ended in a defeat for Pendekar.
+At the club's launch, his name was also included in the player list, something that occurred again the very next season.
+Atta Halilintar made headlines around the futsal world by signing the sixth-time winner of the best futsal player in the world award and FIFA Futsal World Cup winner, Ricardinho, for the second half of the season with an option of another season's extension.
+During the 2022–23 Indonesia Pro Futsal League season, Atta Halilintar made his debut for Pendekar on 16 July 2023 in a match against Sadakata United, which ended in a defeat for Pendekar.